yh-ng/tp/docs/UserGuide.md

 - `c/<category>` sets the category of the task.
 - `date/<dd-MM-yyyy>` sets the date of the task.

-:triangular_flag_on_post: By default, there is no category and date, and the priority is set to 0.
+🚩: By default, there is no category and date, and the priority is set to 0.

 Example of usage: